2019 FIA GT World Cup: Main race

 Raffaele Marciello (pictured in 2017) led every lap of each of the qualification and main race to win the FIA GT World Cup.

 At 12:25 p.m. local time on November 17, the 18-lap main race began in dry weather of 26 C. Due to the collision with Mortara in the qualifying event, Engel was penalised with a pit lane start.
 Laurens Vanthoor got off to a faster start than Bamber, passing his teammate for second place as Maricello maintained the lead.
-The leading trio pulled away from the field, as Bamber held off Farfus in the first lap.
+The leading trio pulled away from the field, as Bamber held off Farfus in the first lap and Marciello established a half-a-second gap over Vanthoor.
 Estre attempted to pass Imperatori on the inside into Lisboa corner on the second lap, but collided with the side of his teammate's car.
 Imperatori was sent into the Lisboa tyre barrier and retired from the race shortly after.
 On lap three, Dries Vanthoor passed Weerts for tenth.
 Estre lost control of his car on the inside of the kerb through the quick Mandarin Oriental Bend corner two laps later.
 In an incident similar to Dries Vanthoor's the day before, he made high-speed contact with the guardrail wall at the turn's exit.
 A wheel from Estre's car detached and rolled across the track, but no other driver hit it, and debris from his car littered the track.
 Estre pulled over to the side of the track, and the safety car was dispatched to move the Porsche off the track.

 Following the removal of Estre's car from the track, racing resumed at the conclusion of lap eight.
 Farfus made a quick restart and used his faster straightline speed to briefly pass Bamber's slower starting car for third into the Mandarin Oriental Bend turn.
+Vanthoor unsuccessfully tried to pass Marciello for the lead at Lisboa turn.
 Bamber was able to reclaim third on the inside entering Lisboa corner when Farfus had to slow for Laurens Vanthoor, who made slight contact with the rear of Marciello's car.
 On lap 10, van der Linde passed Bruins for tenth.
-With a gap of more than a second on lap 13 due to Maricello's personal best sector times, Vanthoor let his teammate Bamber take second, allowing Bamber to close in on Marciello.
+With a gap of more than a second on lap 13 due to Maricello's personal best sector times, Aware he was unable to match the Mercedes' pace, Vanthoor let his teammate Bamber take second, allowing Bamber to close in on Marciello.
 Bamber was six-tenths of a second faster than Maricello and close behind him.
 On the 15th lap, Bamber made slight contact with the barrier after running wide at the Police Bend corner and lost his left exterior wing mirror.